AlexSD92/ckc_lifts/README.md

     - The logo will also act as a link back to the home page / landing page.
     - The landing page header will also include a background image for a more interesting visual experience.

-- About Us
+- About Us Page

     - Images and text under grid display.
     - Details about the gym, why a user should join us and who the target audience is.

-- Our Gym
+- Gallery Page

     - The gallery will contain images for the CKC Lifts gym.
     - The gallery will be responsive and images will be grouped in to columns and stack on top of one another to create a gallery effect.
     - Images will be high quality and optimised.

-- Squats
+- CKC Lifts Page

     - Will be the information point for users where they can find information about squats, such as history, benefits, etc.
     - Images that will be high quality and optimised.
     - Videos included as iframes detailing how to squat and squat variations.
     - Displayed as grid.

-- Plans
+- Plans Page

     - Membership and pricing page.
     - Information displayed on 3 flip cards.
     - Front of the flip cards says the plan number.
     - Back of the flip cards details whether the plan is beginner, intermediate or advanced as well as the monthly pricing.

-- Sign Up
+- Contact Page

     - Contains 2 html forms, one contact form and another sign up form.
     - All fields are required apart from checkboxes, which are noted as optional.